kirkone/Expose/readme.md

 ### Sorting

-Images are sorted by alphabetical order.
+Images are sorted by reverse alphabetical order.
 To arbitrarily order images, add a numerical prefix

 ### Organization